Ancient Thera Santorini Greece

 Tomorrow I leave Santorini and the Greek Islands for Athens.
 It will be a big change.
 It finally dawned on me that the missing piece between Turkey and Greece is no Muslim call to worship.
 So far I haven’t seen any mosques.
 Started my travels in Istanbul and after several months in Turkey, where 99 percent of the population is Muslim, I grew accustomed to hearing the call to worship throughout the day.

-My hotel in Santorini has great cable and Al Jazeera comes in clearly so I can get caught up on world news – maybe a mistake.
+My hotel in Santorini has great cable and Al Jazeera comes in clearly, so I can get caught up on world news – maybe a mistake.
 The Three Stooges are popular here, and you can almost always find one of their movies on cable TV – still laughing about that.